VUKOZ-OEL/bluecat-codekit/README.md

 # BlueCats-On-R
-BlueCat repository for R code - script development and management
+BlueCat repository for code - script development and management